szilard/datascience-latency/README.md

 #### TODO

-One can do more thinking in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, pipelining etc. for the above 4 classes of analytical tasks.
+It would be interesting to do some more thinking in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, L1,L2,L3 caches, pipelining etc. for the above 4 classes of analytical tasks.
+It would be also great to do some intrumentations and measure/see the inner workings.

-It would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this very hard).
+It would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this harder).

 It could be interesting to extend this project to some more specialized analytical tasks e.g. text processing, graph processing (networks), recommendation systems etc.